 This paid fellowship opportunity teaches law students basic lawyering skills, such as client interviewing, counseling and representation; negotiation; research and drafting; and case management.
 However, it also does so much more.

-Legal Advocacy for People with Cancer Clinic is a medical-legal partnership between Wayne Law and Karmanos Cancer Center that provides legal information, resources and representation to low-income adults with cancer in Detroit.
+Legal Advocacy for People with Cancer Clinic is a medical-legal partnership between Wayne Law and Karmanos Cancer Center that provides legal information, resources and representation to low-income adult cancer patients receiving treatment at Karmanos.
 As part of the national trend of medical-legal partnerships, this clinic helps clients obtain the legal services and support they need as part of their overall health care.
 Law students, lawyers, social workers, nurses and physicians work together to identify legal issues early, eliminate barriers to care, streamline services and promote policy change.

 The summer fellows will meet with clients on site at Karmanos Cancer Center as part of a health-care delivery model that focuses on the overall well-being of individuals with cancer and their families, as health and quality of life are determined by more than just physiology and medical care.
 Legal interventions can remove those additional obstacles and worries, such as denial of public benefits, planning for periods of incapacity and the complexity of health insurance that interferes with patients managing not only their illness but their lives.

-Law students, under direct supervision of clinic staff:
+Law students, under direct supervision of Kathryn Smolinski, clinic director, and clinic staff:

 - Represent clients in administrative law hearings.